|OSHSPA Reports on State Plan Activities > 2002 OSHSPA Report > State Standards: Addressing Specific Hazards|

 Lead in Construction

-Utah adopted standards in 1980 that cover all types of oil and gas well drilling and servicing.
+In 1980, Utah promulgated and adopted standards that cover all phases of oil and gas well drilling and servicing.
 Wyoming set regulations in 1970 covering oil and gas well drilling and servicing, and expanded its coverage in 1984 to include special servicing.
 Alaska also developed unique safety codes for the petroleum industry.

 Cold Weather Shelter